WIC vs. Food Stamps

 You may be wondering the difference between SNAP vs. WIC.
 While these government-based nutrition programs both provide food benefits to low-income individuals, they have different application processes, eligibility requirements and benefits.
 The Supplemental Nutrition Assistance Program (SNAP) is the largest food assistance program in the U.S., helping millions of underprivileged individuals, families and seniors.
 SNAP benefits allow recipients to purchase a variety of different foods at local grocery stores, convenience stores and farmers’ markets.

-Applying for the WIC and SNAP Programs
+Information About Applying for the WIC and SNAP Programs

 Before applying for the WIC and SNAP programs, you must determine which department administers these programs in your state.
 These benefits may be issued through your department of social services or family services.
 Once you know which department provides WIC and SNAP benefits, you can submit a SNAP application.
 If you are a low-income pregnant woman that is accepted into SNAP, you will automatically be eligible for the WIC program.